ufal/npfl122/exam/questions.md

 - Write down the Double Q-learning algorithm.
 [10]

+- Elaborate on how can importance sampling estimate expectations with respect to $π$ based on samples of $b$.
+[5]

 - Show how to estimate returns in the off-policy case, both with (1) ordinary importance sampling and (2) weighted importance sampling.
 [10]